About NAIJuly 7, 2015

 NASA Astrobiology Program

 The NAI is one of six elements in the NASA Astrobiology Program.
 The others are the Exobiology and Evolutionary Biology Program, established in 1959 to support research on pathways leading to and from the origin of life with a focus on determining the potential for life to exist elsewhere in the Universe.
 The other four elements, Planetary Science and Technology Through Analog Research, MatiSSE, PICASSO and the Habitable Worlds Program, are the result of a restructure to the Astrobiology Program in 2014.
-The scope of the NASA Astrobiology Program is defined by the Astrobiology Roadmap, updated in 2008 and will soon be replaced by the 2014 Strategy due out by the end of 2014.
+The scope of the NASA Astrobiology Program is defined by the Astrobiology Roadmap, updated in 2008 and will be replaced by the 2015 Strategy due out by the end of 2015.

 Community and collaboration are essential to achieving NAI’s mission and effectively addressing the questions of astrobiology.
 NAI is pioneering the use of collaborative tools for virtual communication—i.e., meetings and scientific data analysis across distance.
 NAI incorporates numerous elements toward these goals, including hosting Workshops Without Walls which draw together hundreds of researchers from around the globe for scientific exchange with no travel required, the Director’s Seminar Series brings the community together monthly via videoconference to share scientific progress; the Focus Groups mobilize expertise across the community on relevant topics; and the Newsletter provides the latest news about activities and opportunities.
 NAI also organizes Institute-wide workshops to facilitate collective discussion and planning for astrobiology research, and offers the Director’s Discretionary Fund to support collaborative projects.
 A special focus on the next generation of astrobiologists, exemplified by the NASA Astrobiology Postdoctoral Fellowship Program and the Lewis and Clark Fund, has contributed to a vibrant, forward-thinking community.